bitplane/bitplane.net/~/doc/thoughts/hydropsychism/index.md

 state of structured water under pressure.
 This is enticing and leads to implications in physics, but is far more difficult to observe and to reason about.
 For this reason, I will focus mostly focus on the low hanging fruit.

+# The case against microtubules

+Before that though, let's address the issue of microtubules.

+## Bias

+Microtubules are packed full of highly structured water known to exhibit strange quantum effects, and have been a fashionable seat of consciousness among respected physicists for some time now[^penrose].
+They are however, not the obvious choice from first principles.

+We should keep in mind that both fashion and respect bait the sort of cognitive traps that has left the mystery of mind unsolved for millennia, traps that we should take care to avoid.

+## Cost

+The most obvious way to gauge the importance of a component of a system is, is to see if it can function without it.
+From this perspective, it's safe to assume that consciousness is a rather important component of our ability to move around.
+Another way is to look at its costs, the amount of resources spent on it.

+Being conscious costs us about 20% of our total energy budget, and almost none of it is spent on microtubules; most of it is spent on ion pumps - specifically, restoring the delicate electrical gradients that allow neurons to fire.
+Myelinated axons, the shielded connections found in white matter deliver information more quickly and more cheaply than their unshielded counterparts, but it's the more expensive, slower ones that leak information into the bulk that make up our grey matter.

+This angle of cost is a very strong smell that our capacity for subjective experience exists outside the neuron rather than within it.

+## Scale

+Another appeal to likelihood is to simply consider scale.
+There's orders of magnitude more liquid on the outside of microtubules than there is on the inside, and even more on the outside of nerves themselves.
+The movement channelled within -- and walking along -- these structures is a drop in the bucket compared to that outside the nerves.

+## Connectivity

+Microtubules provide local structure to the water within them, but they are not directly connected to each other.
+So models of micro-tubular minds have a binding problem; a joined-up self must bridge these gaps using a plausible physical mechanism.

+Such a mechanism has not materialized, in its place people entertain quantastic appeals to science fiction.
+If it is one day proven that mind it teleported through wormholes at the ends of the 'tubes, then, in the spirit of Internet wagers, I'll drink a glass of my own aqua vitae on video.

+## Causality

+* the first nerves/signalling cells had to have the mechanisms of agency inside them, before networks of them existed, it had to evolve in steps.

+## Function

+* they're fundamentally transmitters of coordinated movement, so where are they transmitting it to? themselves? that seems suspect to me, especially in the information age where the fashion of information warps our lens.

 # Predictions for a Fluid Dynamic Model